Qualified Improvement Property (QIP)

-Importantly, QIP impacts a wide array of common business improvements, not just major renovations.
+IFA's advocacy focused on QIP's impact on a wide array of common business improvements, not just major renovations.
 General work like installing tile floors, new lighting systems, sprinkler systems, and other interior improvements also fall within the category of QIP.
-Such a high depreciation period means any remodels, renovations or just general up-keep increasingly can become cost-prohibitive to franchise small business owners already facing a heavy tax burden.
+Such a high depreciation period meant any remodels, renovations or just general up-keep increasingly can become cost-prohibitive to franchise small business owners already facing a heavy tax burden.

-By allowing for immediate depreciation on the costs of eligible remodels, renovations, and improvements, this bill will improve the bottom-lines of thousands of franchise businesses throughout the United States.
-Please take action and urge your Senators and Representatives to co-sponsor this critical piece of legislation!
+By allowing for immediate depreciation on the costs of eligible remodels, renovations, and improvements, the new provision will improve the bottom-lines of thousands of franchise businesses throughout the United States.